 I took Propecia and suffer from sexual dysfunction.
 Can I file a lawsuit?

 If you took Propecia and suffer from persistent erectile dysfunction, low libido or ejaculation disorders, you may be entitled to financial compensation.
 Filing a lawsuit can help you recoup damages you suffered from taking the drug.

 Not sure if your case qualifies?
-Call the Hood National Law Group today for a free case evaluation.
+Call National Injury Help today for a free case evaluation.
 Our legal team can answer your questions and help you determine whether or not you qualify for a Propecia lawsuit.

-Call the Hood National Law Group at 1-800-214-1010 or simply fill out the form on the right-hand side of your screen.
+Call National Injury Help at 1-800-214-1010 or simply fill out the form on the right-hand side of your screen.